Disorder spreads beyond 125th Street

 The expanding police presence did not bring an end to the disorder.
 Rather, around 10pm, a second phase of violence centered on the avenues began.
 Evidence for the precise timing of this shift is limited to broad accounts of the riot; few of the reports of violence, damage, and arrests on the avenues on the map include information on when they occurred.
 What evidence there is suggests that the violence spread progressively from 125th Street north and south on the avenues.
 By 11.30pm, violence had arrived in Puerto Rican neighborhoods 10 blocks south of 125th Street, as well on 138th Street, 13 blocks north.
 These outbreaks came not from a mass of people moving together, in unison, but from small groups that emerged from crowds as most people on the street watched rather than participated.
 That pattern is evident in the arrests police made in their attempts to control the crowds – of men whose attacks and calls for more violence drew together crowds, and of men directing groups in attacks on stores.
 Men like William Ford, 17 year old laborer, who a police officer alleged threw a brick through Kress’ window, and shouted, “shed white blood, kill the cops, there has been enough black blood shed here now,” “causing a very large and threatening crowd to gather.”
 And men like James Pringle, a 28 year old laborer, part of a group of 25-30 men at West 123rd St and 7th Avenue, who allegedly called out, “Let’s go cross the way and scale rocks at the cops, they are coming down our side of the street.”
 A small number of women appear among those arrested for both inciting a riot and breaking windows; although they did not dominate the crowds as they had in the hours immediately after Rivera was caught, they remained in the streets, and not just as spectators, as the photo favored by many white newspapers suggested.

 This new phase of the riot saw an escalation in attacks on whites.
 Assaults came in various forms and places: one man was stabbed, several were beaten, with the remainder struck by bricks and bottles.
 Two separate attacks in which bricks and bottles were thrown at newspaper reporters at the intersection of 125th Street and 7th Avenue likely took place in this time period, when crowds were gathered at that location.
 Crowds also pelted vehicles driven by whites, smashing multiple windows on a bus traveling north through Harlem.
 A bus en route to Boston that suffered a similar bombardment likely traveled through Harlem in this time period.
 In some cases violence against property and individuals was entangled.
 Shopkeepers closing their stores also suffered attacks.
-Only one attack targeted at a black man, 34-year-old Lyman Quarterman, appears in the record for this period, and it was also the only one involving shooting, and that resulted in death.
+Only one attack targeted at a black man, 34-year-old Lyman Quarterman, appears in the record for this period, and it was also the only one involving shooting.
 (There are few reports of members of crowds firing weapons; police were the ones with guns.
 But there is no evidence of the investigation of this death).

 One reason why this violence dropped out of accounts of the riot was that in very few incidents was anyone arrested.
 Missiles that broke windows and struck police, pedestrians and vehicles, and the shot that killed Quarterman, came from within a mass of people, making it very difficult to identify who was responsible.
 The only arrest in this period was of a man who allegedly threw the brick that injured a police officer trying to protect a store.
 As a result, there were no legal proceedings to insert this violence into the post-riot record.
 Assaults on whites appear mostly in reports and records of ambulance dispatches and hospital admissions.